Introduction to Google Search Ads

-By the end of the article, we hope you have a foundational understanding of Google Ads and feel confident to get started with (or improve on) your campaigns.
+With the pretty recent re-branding of Google’s advertising products in 2018, it’s more important than ever to stay on top of what has changed.
+By the end of the article, we hope you have a stronger understanding of Google Ads and feel confident to get started with (or improve) your campaigns.

 Google Ads is an advertising service that uses the pay-per-click (PPC) model of online advertising.
 PPC advertising is basically when users post ads on an ad platform and pay a fee to the platform’s host (in this case, Google) every time their ads are clicked.